aros-development-team/documentation/documentation/users/using.en.rst

 AROS-native on pc with a real SB Live/Audigy card.
 The AC97-compliant codecs are supported as well.
 Note: new AROS drivers are being written, and the sound system is still being developed.
-So, if your AROS sound system doesn’t work at the moment, don't worry.
+So, if your AROS sound system doesn't work at the moment, don't worry.
 It may work in the near future.

 AHI sound in AROS also supports no sound (VOID) and disk writing options.